Code-Institute-Submissions/Project_2-9/README.md

 ## Code Breakdown:

 The code is object-oriented with prototype methods.
 The origin idea behind the prototype methods was, to use part of the code for the more complexer 2D game version of PHOSPHORUS Woman.
+When I started writing the code, I used a tutorial (link in the credits).
+I used the tutorial as inspiration for the structure of the text nodes.
+The code for the tutorial is written state based.

 1.	#### Game Initialization:
 -	The Game prototype has a method called initialize which is responsible for starting the game by displaying the first text node.